 CKS - Certified Kubernetes Security Specialist

-Hands-on lab exam — you SSH into a cluster and complete real tasks.
+Hands-on lab exam - you SSH into a cluster and complete real tasks.
 Covers cluster hardening, system hardening, supply-chain security, runtime security, monitoring, and incident response.
 Requires a current CKA (Certified Kubernetes Administrator) to register.
+The CSOH Kubernetes & managed Kubernetes page covers the same topic areas at the depth the exam expects.

 - Format: Performance-based, 2 hours, proctored.